UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/README.md

 - Turning a box into a TSV
 - Reading a TSV into a box

 There are a total of 12 tests(10 InventoryModel, 2 Box), one for each existing method.
-Tests can be found at [tests/test_inventory_manager](tests/inventory-manager.py)
+Tests can be found at [tests/test_inventory_manager](tests/inventory-manager.py) and information on what the tests do can be found at [testing.md](testing.md).

 ## Getting Started